awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

     + **`ECS_TASK_SET_EXTERNAL_ID`** – If a task set is created for an external deployment and is associated with a service discovery registry, then the `ECS_TASK_SET_EXTERNAL_ID` attribute will contain the external ID of the task set\.
 + **Amazon ECS health checks**: Amazon ECS performs periodic container\-level health checks\.
 If an endpoint does not pass the health check, it is removed from DNS routing and marked as unhealthy\.

-## Service Discovery Considerations<a name="service-discovery-considerations"></a>
+## Service discovery considerations<a name="service-discovery-considerations"></a>

 The following should be considered when using service discovery:
-+ Service discovery is supported for tasks using the Fargate launch type if they are using platform version v1\.1\.0 or later\.
++ Service discovery is supported for tasks on Fargate that use platform version 1\.1\.0 or later\.
 For more information, see [AWS Fargate platform versions](platform_versions.md)\.
++ Services configured to use service discovery have a limit of 1,000 tasks per service\.
+This is due to a Route 53 service quota\.
 + The Create Service workflow in the Amazon ECS console only supports registering services into private DNS namespaces\.
-When a AWS Cloud Map private DNS namespace is created, a Route 53 private hosted zone will be created automatically\.
+When an AWS Cloud Map private DNS namespace is created, a Route 53 private hosted zone will be created automatically\.
 + The DNS records created for a service discovery service always register with the private IP address for the task, rather than the public IP address, even when public namespaces are used\.
 + Service discovery requires that tasks specify either the `awsvpc`, `bridge`, or `host` network mode \(`none` is not supported\)\.
 + If the task definition your service task specifies uses the `awsvpc` network mode, you can create any combination of A or SRV records for each service task\.
 If you use SRV records, a port is required\.